mybatis/ibatis-spring/README.md

 The Mybatis 'ibatis-spring' module is a copy from spring 3.2.x as a shaded module in order to allow users using ibatis to freely upgrade to spring4 without having a hard dependency on upgrading ibatis in the process.

+This repository is read-only.
+Consider upgrading to [MyBatis](https://github.com/mybatis/mybatis-3).